 At this year’s Escolta Block Festival, Recolor Yuchengo collaborated with Leeroy and local artists Jan "Tox" Fresco and Ralph Eya to paint murals along Carvajal street.
 Photoset by Mika Echon.

 On a practical level, how do you think individuals can be more involved in the reclamation of these forgotten spaces?

 JULIA: I think part of it is just being present in the spaces that do exist.
 Use them.
 Show that there is a demand, because a lot of them—the number [of visitors] are actually counted.
 So [we need to] let our cities know that we actually demand this space, you know?
 [It’s] a big thing, to create demand.

 When I ask young people, “What’s the one thing you want in your city?,” most of them say parks!
 I think we have to build better avenues for [more] people to get involved, but I would say [the first step is] to find the spaces that exist and use them, and then invite other people.
 That’s what we do with the [Escolta] Block Festival: it’s a way to invite new people to come in and be excited about Escolta, right?
 You can use the same kind of approach to get people excited about the parks that we have in Metro Manila.

 With areas that actually encourage interactivity and engagement, we can produce works that engage more people from different backgrounds, economic groups, and cultures.

 Ultimately, what message would you like the public to gather from this installation?

 Photos by James Lontoc were taken with a Sony A6000, used with a Sony E 35mm prime lens f1.8.
-This feature is made possible by Henry’s Professional.
+This feature was made in partnership with Henry’s Professional.